reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 | `/eventId`                | `/uuid`                                                  | Different values |
 |                           | `/version`                                               | New |

-A key point to note is that `performed_by` is usually `actor.id` where the actor is a user and `performed_for` is usually the `target.id` target, if one exists when `target.type` is `USER`.
+Note that there is only one `actor` in System Log API compared to potentially multiple values in Events API's `actors` attribute.
+Instead, the System Log API adds a `client` attribute to hold any secondary actor to make it easier for consumers to access.

 ### Identity

-While an event type broadly classifies related entities, the identity of an event is used to uniquely distinguish it from any other.
+The identity of a particular event distinguishes it from all other events instances.
 The Events API encodes this information in the `eventId` as a 25 character alpha-numeric value with the `tev` prefix (e.g., `tev2FSkoWAARbKaFBBfPPXUWA1533221531000 `).
 On the other hand, the System Log API represents identity using a completely different scheme in the `uuid` attribute.
-As the field name suggests, these are UUIDs (e.g., `b5ef15a1-e78f-4125-b425-cc10f04e24f3`) that are randomly generated and unique.
+As the field name suggests, these are UUIDs (e.g., `b5ef15a1-e78f-4125-b425-cc10f04e24f3`) that are randomly-generated and unique.
 There is no identity value mapping between corresponding events of the two APIs.
-As a consequnce, you cannot infer the one from the other.
+As a consequence, you cannot infer the one from the other.

-All other system IDs, such as users, applications, etc., are unchanged.
+All other system identifiers are unchanged (e.g., user identifiers and application identifiers).

 ### Event Types

 Event types are the primary method of organization within the Okta event system.
-They broadly categorize classes of events by an event type identifier. `/logs` has reduced the number of event types by a 2:1 ratio to aid consumers of event streams identify and filter more easily.
+They broadly categorize classes of events by an event type identifier.
+The System Log API has half the number of event types of the Events API.
+This helps event stream consumers identify and filter events more easily.

 #### Outcome Agnostic Event Types